 How to Become an RN in Oklahoma: 5 Steps

-Check out these other nursing specialties you could pursue if you complete the steps of how to become an RN in Oklahoma:
+With a wide range of nursing specialties to choose from, you have plenty of opportunities to pursue work you love, whether in clinical or nonclinical settings.
+Here are some examples of specialties you could pursue if you complete the steps of how to become an RN in Oklahoma:

 How Long Does It Take to Become an RN in Oklahoma?

-The time it takes to learn how to become an RN in Oklahoma depends on the degree and educational pathway you choose, but generally, the process takes at least two years if you don’t have a prior degree.
-There are two prelicensure degree options:
+The time it takes to learn how to become an RN in Oklahoma depends on the educational pathway you choose, but generally takes two to four years.
+There are two main pre-licensure degree options:

 • Associate Degree in Nursing (ADN): This is a 2-year degree offered by community and technical colleges.